jbendtsen/pistachio/readme.md

 The command used for files that match the given file extension.
 Note that all file extensions must have the `.` provided, eg. `command .mp4 ffplay -fs`.

 ### `program <name> <extensions...>`
 The program used for files that match one of the given file extensions.
-Note that a command with spaces can't be used here, eg. `program sxiv .png .bmp .jpg .gif`.
+Note that a command with spaces can't be used here - only a program's name, eg. `program sxiv .png .bmp .jpg .gif`.

 ### `nodaemon <option> [params]`
 Marks a configuration option such that when that program or command is launched, it won't be as a daemon process, eg. `nodaemon program firefox .html .htm`.